-Getting Down with the Great White Sharks in Gansbaai
+Diving with the Great White Sharks at Gansbaai

 Every few minutes the watchful crew would shout the alarm, instructing the divers to go under and look left, straight or right to spot the great white swimming right past them.
 The deckhands intermittently threw out some tuna heads on the end of a rope, pulling the bait back in towards the boat to draw the sharks even closer to the lowered cage.

 Looking down from the boat the rest of us could see the powerful movements of the sharks patrolling the waters and following the bait from above.
 Every now and then one of the great whites would break the surface, splashing and flashing some teeth, creating a wave of exhilaration in the cage and on deck.

 After about 15 minutes the first group were hauled out of the nippy Atlantic waters and it was my turn to climb down into the cage with four others in various stages of anticipation.
 I was a bit nervous, but not too on edge, because being in the water looked like quite a tame experience so far.
 I wasn't expecting too much of an adrenalin rush out of the whole shark cage diving trip, but, how wrong I was!